networknt/light-eventuate-4j/README.md

 [![Build Status](https://travis-ci.org/networknt/light-eventuate-4j.svg?branch=master)](https://travis-ci.org/networknt/light-eventuate-4j)

-When building microservices, there are two major ways for service to service communication:
+When building microservices, there are two major patterns are used for service to service communication.

-- request/response
--
+## Synchronous, Request/Response Communication

+In light-4j, this means to use Client module to call other services in the request/response fashion regardless light-rest-4j, light-graphql-4j or light-hybrid-4j is used.

+## Asynchronous, Message-Based Communication

+The eventual consistency framework light-eventuate-4j is designed to facilitate asynchronous communication between services built on top of light-rest-4j, light-grahpql-4j and light-hybrid-4j.

+For pros and cons of each communication patterns, please see [here]()

+## light-eventuate-4j components:

+light-4j, light-rest-4j, light-graphql-4j and light-hybrid-4j provide platforms to build microservices in REST, Graphql and Hybrid/RPC style.

+Mysql, Postgresql or Oracle for event store to persist events

+Zookeeper is used to manage Kafka cluster

+Apache Kafka is used as message brokers for publishing/subscribing events

+Debezium is used to publish database transaction log to Kafka

 light-eventuate-4j build on light-4j and will be use for distributed data management.
 [Light-4j](https://github.com/networknt/light-4j) is microservice platform framework; For microservice implementation, developing business